COVERED OVER: Twelve Cover/Tribute albums that soar – or bore…….

 SAMTIMONIOUS.com – films, football and fabulous music at The Dominion of Opinion

-NEIL SAMBROOK is the author of ‘MONTY’S DOUBLE‘ – an acclaimed thriller available as an Amazon Kindle Book.
+NEIL SAMBROOK is also the author of ‘MONTY’S DOUBLE‘ – an acclaimed thriller now available in paperback and as an Amazon Kindle book.